amirixhiu-dev/NovaTunnel-Releases/README.md

 ## 🔁 Redistribution

-NovaTunnel release files must not be redistributed, repackaged, re-uploaded, modified, or mirrored unless:
+NovaTunnel release files must not be redistributed, repackaged, modified, re-uploaded, or mirrored unless:

 1. The corresponding release notes explicitly allow redistribution, or
 2. Written permission has been provided by the NovaTunnel project.

-This restriction helps reduce the risk of users receiving modified, outdated, or malicious builds presented as official NovaTunnel software.
+This policy is intended to reduce the risk of modified, outdated, or malicious builds being presented as official NovaTunnel software.

 ---